David Carroll (biker): Feud with the Mersereau brothers

-In May 1999, Carroll was quite threatening to a group of visiting Loners led by their national secretary Glenn "Wrongway" Atkinson to the Angels' Sherbrooke chapter clubhouse, demanding to know why the Loners' national president Gennaro Raso had failed to come to Quebec, saying he would not tolerate this insolence.
+In May 1999, Carroll was quite threatening to a group of visiting Loners led by their national secretary Glenn "Wrongway" Atkinson to the Angels' Sherbrooke chapter clubhouse, demanding to know why the Loners' national president Gennaro "Jimmy" Raso had failed to come to Quebec, saying he would not tolerate this insolence.
 Atkinson later told the journalist Peter Edwards that he had the impression that Raso's life would be in danger if he snubbed the Angels again.
-On 23 September 1999, Randy Mersereau was wounded by bomb planted in his car dealership in Truro.
-The evening of 31 October 1999 was the last time that Mersereau was seen alive and his car was found abandoned later that night along Highway 102 between Halifax and Truro.
-Kane reported on 3 November 1999 that Mersereau had been killed by a hit squad from Montreal with his body buried in a forest.
+On 23 September 1999, Randy Mersereau was wounded by a bomb planted in his car dealership in Truro.
+The evening of 31 October 1999 was the last time that Mersereau was seen alive, and his car was found abandoned later that night along Highway 102 between Halifax and Truro.
+Kane reported on 3 November 1999 that Mersereau had been killed by a hit squad from Montreal, with his body buried in a forest.
 Mersereau's skeleton was only found in December 2010.
 Randy's younger brother, Kirk Mersereau, vowed to avenge him.
 Carroll met with Kirk Mersereau to deny that he was involved in his brother's murder.
 On 31 March 2000 Kane reported: "Wolf told me he tried to explain things to that guy, but he didn't understand.
 He told me that Randy's brother was going to die very soon".

+In April 2000, Carroll sent Kane to Toronto to meet the leaders of the Para-Dice Riders gang.
+Kane reported that Carroll wanted him to kill Gennaro Raso, the president of the Loners Motorcycle Club, in order to improve relations so that the Para-Dice Riders would join the Hells Angels.
+On 19 April 2000, Kane went to Toronto to meet the Para-Dice Rider leaders to discuss what Loners they wanted him to kill.
+Kane reported that Carroll wanted him to blow up the clubhouse of the Loners in Woodbridge with the aim of killing the entire gang.
+Kane sabotaged the Toronto assignment by encouraging his contacts with the Para-Dice Riders to talk loudly in public about the coming massacre of the Loners, which led Carroll to declare that the Para-Dice Riders were "idiots" who were not to be trusted.
+According to Kane, Carroll had told him that was $500, 000 in debt to la table faction of the Hells Angels and he was desperately looking for a way to make more money.